teambit/docs/docs/best-practices.md

 Build components in a way that they can be easily discovered by other developers.
 That includes proper naming, adding documentation, tagging the components with meaningful labels, and adding examples so that they can be played with.
 When publishing a component, it is best to think about how other developers are likely to search for the components.

 Non-descriptive naming (such as utils) or bad tags makes the components hard to find.
 Developers are more likely to select and reuse components that they can interact with and quickly evaluate their functionality.
 Good documentation promotes quick, widespread adoption.

-## Use SCM to Keep Local Modifications

-You can source and modify components.
-Sometimes these changes are project-specific and not meant to be shared.
-Keep those modifications local and committed to your SCM.
-Bit can merge incoming changes and keep your modifications.